 My dissertation explores how nineteenth century American gothic fiction works to construct and critique liberal formulations of personhood, and it compares that with the treatment of neoliberal formulations of identity in contemporary American horror.

-Outside of my academic life, I’m a podcast aficionado, tea addict, board game champion, and novice yogi.
+Outside of my academic life, I’m a podcast aficionado, tea addict, and novice yogi.
 Some of my favorite days are spent going to the theatre.